ZachWatkins/wordpress-plugin-name/README.md

 `git clone https://github.com/zachwatkins/wordpress-plugin-name.git your-plugin-slug`

 **Then**, replace all instances of the default plugin name with your plugin name.
+All WordPress plugins are loaded in a global scope, so we avoid global scope conflicts by using a namespace for our plugin's global constants, classes, functions, and database content.

-This ensures your plugin has a unique signature in the WordPress database and runtime.
-You can use the following search and replace terms to find and replace all instances of the default plugin name:
+Use the following search and replace terms to find and replace all instances of the default plugin name:

 1. `wordpress-plugin-name` - The plugin slug.
 This is the name of your plugin folder and root plugin file.
 Rename the root plugin file and replace the text in every file that uses it.
 Use this format: `<your-plugin-slug>`.
 2. `wordpress_plugin_name` - The global prefix for your plugin.
 Defined in `.config/.phpcs.xml.dist`.
 Use this format: `your_plugin_slug`.